webpack/webpack-dev-server/example/README.md

 http://localhost:8080/webpack-dev-server/index.html
 ```

-The app should display "It's working" with a green background.
+The app should display "It's working" with a dotted background and a SVG image.

 There is a file named `index.html` in this directory.
 This file is served as content